 I always think I have a great outcome if I come back from a holiday with 5-10 great photos.
 I rarely succeed.

 Travel photography is not just about landscaping.
 It’s also about documenting the people in the area you are visiting.
 Every region, country, city has the own typical faces that represent the place you are having your trip.

 Portraits may be not as easy as landscape photography where you manage your time and you don’t usually need to ask anybody’s permission.
-Before making a portrait it is suggested to ask permission, especially if children are in the image.

 But before even asking the permission, stop, have a chat, start a conversation.
 You never know what it may lead to.